qiaoen17/tp/docs/UserGuide.md

 * The student at the specified `INDEX` will be edited.
 (E.g. If you input '3' as the `INDEX`, student 3 will be edited)
 * At least one of the fields (E.g. [n/NAME] or [e/EMAIL]) must be provided.
 * Existing fields will be updated to the input values.
 * Editing a student with the same details as the student's original details will be accepted.
   (E.g. executing `editstu 1 h/@test` when student 1's telegram handle is already `@test`, will still be accepted as an edit.)
-* Input attendance value without any extra '0's before and after the intended attendance value.
-(E.g. '0' instead of '0000' and '3' instead of '003').

 <div markdown="block" class="alert alert-info">